kefranabg/readme-md-generator/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome.
+Contributions, issues and feature requests are welcome.<br />
 Feel free to check [issues page](https://github.com/kefranabg/readme-md-generator/issues) if you want to contribute.

 ## Author